 Project Outputs: The broad aim of the project is to support service provision and capacity building the field of IDD among service providers, professionals and caregivers who support children with intellectual and developmental disability (IDD) in low-resourced settings.
 View her presentation and her report.

 Giang Le is currently working as the Project Officer and Disability Technical Assistant at a local not-for-profit organization based in Ha Noi, Viet Nam.
 She received a BA in Psychology at Bryn Mawr College and a Master in Disability Policy and Practice at Flinders University of South Australia.
 She has worked as the research assistant in several projects to evaluate the effectiveness of early identification and intervention programs for children with intellectual and developmental disability (IDD) in Vietnam and supported the development of training programs to build capacity for health professionals in the field of IDD.
 She recently completed an independent research project in conceptualization and response to intellectual disability in Vietnam.

 Project Outputs: Status of Pre-Primary sub-sector in Bhutan: Using Pre-primary sub-sector analysis tool.
 The project aims to study the status, gaps, challenges, strengths and weaknesses of the pre-primary sub sector in Bhutan.
 View his presentation and his report.

-Pema Thinley is currently serving as an Assistant Program Officer under ECCD and SEN Division, Ministry of Education.
+Pema is currently serving as an Assistant Program Officer under ECCD and SEN Division, Ministry of Education.
 He has a Post Graduate Diploma in Public Administration and Bachelors in Environment and Climate Studies.
 As a program officer he has to ensure access and quality of ECCD programs in the country, monitor and evaluate programs, professionalize the early educators, supply teaching and learning materials and facilitate construction of ECCD Centres and encourage private participation in the ECCD program.

-Aanchal Kapur is an ECDE professional and has engaged in projects focused on eliminating the disparity in accessing quality Early learning services and building Foundational learning and numeracy skills in children living in under-resourced communities of India and Africa.
+Aanchal is an ECDE professional and has engaged in projects focused on eliminating the disparity in accessing quality Early learning services and building Foundational learning and numeracy skills in children living in under-resourced communities of India and Africa.
 She holds a master of Early Childhood Care and Education from Ambedkar University, Delhi and a B.Sc. in Human Development and Childhood Studies from Delhi University.
 Aanchal has worked with Oxfam India’s inequality campaign team in documenting evidence of inequality in accessing quality early learning services by children living in remote regions of India.
 Currently, as an Early Childhood Education Associate at Pratham Education Foundation, she contributes to the organization’s work in the early years.

-Sai Durgeshwari Rajandiran is an early career professional with interests in child development, caregiver-child relationships, and education programme management.
+Sai Durgeshwari is an early career professional with interests in child development, caregiver-child relationships, and education programme management.
 She holds a master’s degree in Human Development and Psychology from the Harvard Graduate School of Education (HGSE) and a bachelor’s degree in Linguistics and English from the University of California, Los Angeles (UCLA).
 Presently, Durgesh is based in Malaysia as an evaluation specialist for a global education consultancy, Cognition Learning Group.
 She previously trained as an academic researcher in laboratories at UCLA Linguistics and Harvard Psychology to study the acquisition and processing of languages in both children and adults.

 Project Outputs: Global COVID-19 Knowledge Platform on Home Visiting Programmes

-Denise Bonsu is an international development practitioner with an interest in early childhood development, maternal and child health, and Francophone Africa.
+Denise is an international development practitioner with an interest in early childhood development, maternal and child health, and Francophone Africa.
 As a Senior Program Associate for Results for Development (R4D), Ms. Bonsu worked extensively with the Early Childhood Workforce Initiative (ECWI) to increase the global knowledge base on early childhood development and provide decision-makers with the tools and resources with which to support the early childhood workforce at scale.
 Under ECWI, Ms. Bonsu conducted rigorous qualitative research on Ecuador’s efforts to professionalize the early childhood workforce and co-authored a country brief that summarized the findings.
 She also co-developed a Home Visiting Workforce Needs Assessment Tool to enable policymakers to prioritize areas of focus for supporting community health workers in their countries, and piloted the tool in Siaya County, Kenya.
 Ms. Bonsu holds a master’s degree in international development and international economics from the Johns Hopkins School of Advanced International Studies (SAIS) and a BA in economics and sociology from the College of William and Mary.
 She speaks English and French.

-Keisha Constantino is a faculty member at the Department of Family Life and Child Development, College of Home Economics, University of the Philippines Diliman where teaches undergraduate courses in Child Development from Prenatal Stage to Middle Childhood, Management of Programs for Preschool Children, and Home Management.
+Keisha is a faculty member at the Department of Family Life and Child Development, College of Home Economics, University of the Philippines Diliman where teaches undergraduate courses in Child Development from Prenatal Stage to Middle Childhood, Management of Programs for Preschool Children, and Home Management.
 She is also a candidate for Masters in Public Administration from the National College of Public Administration and Governance from the same University (to be conferred Jan 2022).
 Keisha studies the governance and administration of early childhood policies and programs, and is engaged in projects with children, families, practitioners and government working in the field of ECD.

-Jorge Cuartas is a Ph.D. candidate at the Harvard Graduate School of Education, a member of the SEED lab, graduate student affiliate at the Institute for Quantitative Social Science, Science and Innovation Fellow at the Center on the Developing Child (2020-2021), Knowledge Fellow at the Early Childhood Action Network (ECDAN; 2020-2021), member of the Scientific Advisory Committee for The Lancet Commission on Gender-Based Violence and Maltreatment of Young People, consultant at UNICEF Latin America & Caribbean, and co-director of Apapacho Colombia.
+Jorge is a Ph.D. candidate at the Harvard Graduate School of Education, a member of the SEED lab, graduate student affiliate at the Institute for Quantitative Social Science, Science and Innovation Fellow at the Center on the Developing Child (2020-2021), Knowledge Fellow at the Early Childhood Action Network (ECDAN; 2020-2021), member of the Scientific Advisory Committee for The Lancet Commission on Gender-Based Violence and Maltreatment of Young People, consultant at UNICEF Latin America & Caribbean, and co-director of Apapacho Colombia.
 Jorge’s research focuses on early childhood development and parenting in global contexts, the effects of corporal punishment and other forms of violence on children’s neural, cognitive, and socioemotional development, and the development and evaluation of violence prevention programs and policies.
 He holds an Ed.M in Human Development & Psychology from Harvard University, M.Sc. in Economics from Universidad de los Andes, and a B.Sc in Economics from Universidad Jorge Tadeo Lozano.

-Tashar Simasiku holds a Master of Science Degree in Education from Texila American University Graduate School of Education, a Master of Science Degree in Project Management from the University of Bolton, and a BA in Education from the University of Zambia.
+Tashar holds a Master of Science Degree in Education from Texila American University Graduate School of Education, a Master of Science Degree in Project Management from the University of Bolton, and a BA in Education from the University of Zambia.
 She is a development practitioner with a passion for Early Childhood Development and Education.
 Ms. Simasiku has over 10 years of experience in the Management of Early childhood Education programs in Zambia and has actively participated in various national platforms on Early Childhood Education that are focused on increasing access to quality Early Learning and Primary Education services.
-As Education Advisor for VVOB Education for Development, Tashar’s role contributes to enhancing policy development and implementation through strengthening the capacity of the Ministry of Education in Zambia to deliver quality services equitably.
+As Education Advisor for VVOB Education for Development, Tashar’s role contributes to enhancing policy development and implementation through strengthening the capacity of the Ministry of Education in Zambia to deliver quality services equitable.